qrvey/partner-portal/docs/get-started/glossary.md

 ## Q

-**Qrvey** - An all-in-one analytics platform for software and service providers that includes data collection, analysis, automation and integration tools to promote data-driven decision making.
+**Qrvey** - An all-in-one analytics platform for software and service providers that include data collection, analysis, automation and integration tools to promote data-driven decision making.

 ## R

 **Recipient** - Someone who received an automated email from a workflow action.
 If the recipient clicks on a link in an email they may be shown a web form to complete.
 If they complete the form they become a respondent.
-See our entry below for _respondent_.
+See our entry below for *respondent*.

 **Respondent** - Someone who completes a web form.
-For example a respondent may be someone you ask to answer via email or text, or someone who responds to a Qrvey link on a website, blog or social media post.
+For example, a respondent could be someone you ask to answer via email or text, or someone who responds to a Qrvey link on a website, blog or social media post.

 ## S